flyteorg/flyte/rsts/howto/sandbox/index.rst

 Deployment
 ==========

-We'll proceed like with :ref:`locally hosted flyte <tutorials-getting-started-flyte-laptop>` with deploying the sandbox Flyte configuration on your remote cluster.
+We'll proceed like with :ref:`locally hosted flyte <tutorials-getting-started-run-on-flyte>` with deploying the sandbox Flyte configuration on your remote cluster.

 .. warning::